 Overview of the Empire State Building

-Before we go into our guide for visiting the Empire State Building, we thought we’d share some facts and information about this iconic New York landmark which we think you’ll find interesting, and perhaps make you even more excited for your visit.
+Before we go into our guide for visiting the Empire State Building, here are some facts and information about this landmark which we think you’ll find interesting, and which might make you even more excited for your visit.

 What is the Empire State Building?